dfinity/oisy-wallet-signer/README.md

 2. The call to the canister is executed.
 3. Upon receiving a result or error, the prompt is triggered with the appropriate status, and a corresponding response is sent to the client.

+## ✍️ Usage in a Client

+As mentioned in the introduction, this library is primarily developed for OISY.
+However, it also includes opinionated clients that enable interactions with the ICP or ICRC ledgers in any JavaScript application.

+> [!IMPORTANT]
+> These clients are not yet used by any known dApps, which is why they currently only support ICRC-1 transfers.
+If you wish to use other ICRC methods or ICP transfers, please reach out.